NEONScience/NEON-Data-Skills/_posts/data-institutes/setup/2016-01-01-download-data-DI17.md

 the directions below with the appropriate file path to your **RSDI-2017** directory.

-<i class="fa fa-star"></i> **Data Tip:** All NEON Data Skills tutorials are
-written assuming the working directory is the parent directory to the uncompressed .zip file of downloaded data -- **RSDI-2017**.
-This allows for multiple data subsets to be accessed in the tutorial without resetting the working directory.
-If you choose to put your data elsewhere, you must remember to modify the working directory and/or file paths when going through the tutorials.
-{: .notice}

 #### 4) Unzip/uncompress
 Fourth, we need to unzip/uncompress the file so that the data files can be accessed.
 Use your favorite tool that can unpackage/open .zip files (e.g.,